garyposter/elixir-transducer/README.md

 If that didn't make sense, I'm not surprised: it was hubris to try to explain. :-P  Go look at that article I recommended above.
 The author does a great job.

-## How can you write my own transducers?
+## How can you write your own transducers?

 For now, I recommend reading the Javascript article I listed above, and then looking at the existing implementations.
 You either choose to write a stateless transducer, or a stateful transducer.
 The transducers should return functions that use `:cont` or `:halt` when they want to skip or complete early, respectively, following the Enumerable reducer spec.

-I'll hope to write more later.

 ## Thanks